8 SQL Subqueries

 - What if the subquery returns

-?- Evaluates to
+NULL?- Evaluates to

-, tuple not returned
+UNKNOWN, tuple not returned

 - Evaluates to